 This policy is necessary to ensure that:

 - The content of units which are intended to be delivered in a parallel teaching format adequately addresses the content needs of different levels of the AQF;

-- The teaching and learning arrangements for the post graduate students, in particular, are acknowledged and addressed; and
+- The teaching and learning arrangements for the post graduate students especially, are acknowledged and addressed; and

 - The assessment requirements of students studying at different levels of the AQF are in accordance with their relevant AQF levels.

-This policy applies to the Academic Board as the overall authority for academic activities in the College, the Course Coordinators, Unit Coordinators and Academics in Charge of classes taught in parallel, the Dean of Faculty, the Faculty Manager, Dean of Academic Administration and the Registrar.
+This policy applies to the Academic Board as the overall authority for academic activities in the College, the Course Coordinators, Unit Coordinators and Academics in Charge of classes taught in parallel, the Dean of Faculty, Dean of Studies, Dean of Academic Advancement and the Registrar.